Adopt a Storm Drain

 ⚬ Clear about 10 feet on both sides of the drain.

 ⚬ Clear from the sidewalk, not the street.
-Wear reflective clothing so vehicles can see you.
+Wear reflective clothing so people driving can see you.

 ⚬ Always wear gloves and be careful of sharp objects!